TopBiketoursPortugal/TopBikeToursPortugal/content/pages/bike-hollidays/index.en.md

   **ROUTE CLASSIFICATION**

   * **Easy (1/5):** Mostly flat terrain with daily distances up to 15 km.
-Inexperiente level.

   * **Easy to moderate(2/5)**: Mostly flat terrain with daily distances between 15 km and 25 km.
-Short climbs up to 30% of the whole route.
+Short climbs up to 20% of the whole route.
 For inexperiente hikers with some fitness preparation.

   * **Moderate(3/5):** Terrain can be in dirt roads or trails.
 Mostly flat with daily distances between 15 km and 25 km with some climbs up to 40% of the whole route.
 For walkers with fitness preparation.